Conduire le robot avec le mode Tank Drive et Joysticks

 27 // BEGIN AUTOGENERATED CODE, SOURCE=ROBOTBUILDER ID=VARIABLE_DECLARATIONS

-28 private final Drivetrain m_drivetrain;
+28 private final DriveTrain m_driveTrain;

 31

-32 // BEGIN AUTOGENERATED CODE, SOURCE=ROBOTBUILDER ID=CONSTRUCTORS
+32 // END AUTOGENERATED CODE, SOURCE=ROBOTBUILDER ID=VARIABLE_DECLARATIONS

 33